NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 2 - Deployment/README.md

 ### Step II

 Create a `RDS instance` represented Mysql and configure with security group with inbounded accept all traffic on `IPv4`, Then downlod `MySQLWorkbench` and connected to it.
-After check the connection between the RDS instance and MysqlWorkBench, I update settigns.py to connect Django app inside my Ec2 instance to my RDS database instance.
+After check the connection between the RDS instance and MysqlWorkBench add a database with command `CREATE DATABASE 'Database name'` this database will point our app to it , I update settigns.py to connect Django app inside my Ec2 instance to my RDS database instance.
 To connect Ec2 instance Django app run the following command inside terminal :

 install another library to use the MySQL database